 You’ve always enjoyed being around people and consider yourself to have excellent interpersonal and communication abilities.
 You’re patient, give attention to detail, and have impressive manual dexterity.
-If this sounds like you, the Dental Hygienist program will likely be a good fit for you.
+If this sounds like you, the Dental Hygiene program will likely be a good fit for you.

 Dental hygienists play an important role by performing procedures such as cleanings and taking X-rays as well as by putting patients at ease and attending to them throughout their time in the dentist’s office.